wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

-# I 🖤 Shift Keys
+# Serenity

 ## About

 This is a QMK layout that includes dedicated right and left shift keys.
-The Base layer uses the Colemak-DH layout.
+The Base layer uses the Serenity alpha layout.
 This layout is configured for use with macOS and would generally be used with a 42+ key layout.

 ## Features